mindy-tran/Decision-Trees-Home-Loan-Approval/README.md

 This uses the BaggingClassifier class from scikit learn to implement your random forest This file:

-a.
-Loads the cleaned data.
+* Loads the cleaned data.
-b.
-Partitions the loaded data into two sets: training data (a randomly selected subset of your cleaned data) and testing data (the data not selected for training).
+* Partitions the loaded data into two sets: training data (a randomly selected subset of your cleaned data) and testing data (the data not selected for training).
 80% training, 20% testing.
-c.
-Instantiates MyRandomForestClassifier.
-* Trains my model on the training data.
-* Predicts on the testing data.
-Save the predictions to my_random_forest_predictions
-* Evaluates the model with SciKit Learn Classification Report
+* Instantiates MyRandomForestClassifier: Trains my model on the training data.
+Predicts on the testing data.
+Save the predictions to my_random_forest_predictions.
+Evaluates the model with SciKit Learn Classification Report